ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/type-specific.markdown

 {CODE register_id_convention_method@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}

-The conventions registered by this medhod are used for operations performed in a synchronous manner.
+The conventions registered by this method are used for operations performed in a synchronous manner.

 | Parameters | | |
 | ------------- | ------------- | ----- |